-We currently have two bucks, eleven bred does, and four of their offspring that will be bred early in 2013..
+We currently have two bucks, twelve bred does.
 Our farm is located in East Texas, just south of the town of Centerville.
 Centerville is on I-45 about sixty miles northeast of Bryan/College Station, home of the Texas A&M Aggies.
 Please read the section below for the history of Myotonics and check our "For Sale" page for current goats we have on the market.
 Our webpage will be kept updated as needed.
 We are members of the International Myotonic Goat Herdbook as compiled by Pedigree International.
 You can check their webpage for more information about Myotonic goats at: http://www.pedigreeinternational.com/

 (<CENTER><A href="http://www.ringsurf.com/ring/faintinggoat/" mce_href="http://www.ringsurf.com/ring/faintinggoat/">Fainting Goat Lovers</A><BR><A href="http://www.ringsurf.com" mce_href="http://www.ringsurf.com">Powered By Ringsurf</A></CENTER>)

 Where to Buy Goats: GoatTipping.com helps you buy and sell goats within a reasonable distance of your home.